 (b) All amendments must be approved by the Municipality's legislative body with the concurrence of the chief executive officer, subject to the requirements and standards of the Municipality's charter.

 (4) Conditional Approval.
-Municipalities may request the Department to grant a conditional approval of a Material Amendment prior to obtaining the local approval(s) required by 760 CMR 66.09(1)(a)2.
+Municipalities may request the Department to grant a conditional approval of a Material Amendment prior to obtaining the local approval(s) required by 760 CMR 66.08(3).

 (5) Department Approval.